2014 spring/summer course offerings that will apply toward a Climate Change Studies minor

 Environmental Citizenship, ENST 476, 3 cr (Environmental Studies).
 Offered spring.
 Open to juniors and seniors only or by permission of instructor.
 Develops environmental citizenship through student-initiated projects informed by principles of social marketing.
 Students will work in small teams and choose from two types of environmental citizenship projects that support: (1) environmentally responsible (sustainable) choices and behaviors of individuals; or (2) sustainable policies or programs of the university, local government, or business.

-Introduction to Energy Systems II, NRG 102, 3 cr (Energy Technology).
-Offered spring at the Missoula College campus.
+Introduction to Energy Systems II, NRGY 102, 3 cr (Energy Technology).
+Offered spring at the Missoula College campus, largely on-line course.
 Same as CCS 102.
 This course is a survey of renewable energy systems and technologies.
 The course addresses the physical and technical aspects of wind, solar, geothermal, hydro, tidal, biological, and wave energy systems.
 Consideration is also given to the engineering, economic, social, environmental, and political factors that determine implementation and sustainability.
 Spring only.

 Sustainable Cities, GPHY 421, 3 cr (Geography).
 Offered autumn.
 This course is a discussion of sustainability efforts in cities around the world.
 Topics include, for example, urban sprawl and smart growth, alternative energy, public transportation, integrated waste management, integrated water management, green architecture, and urban forestry and agriculture.
 We will discuss how sustainable cities of today are, and how serious they take the concept of urban sustainability.
 We will cover examples such as Amsterdam, Austin, Beijing, Berlin, Chattanooga, Chicago, Copenhagen, Curitiba, Portland, San Francisco, Santa Fe, and Seattle.
 We will also discuss experiments of sustainable urban design such as Arcosanti, Masdar, and New Urbanism.
 Facing the problems of current urban environments, we have to find an answer to the questions: what is the future of our cities, and is there a model for a sustainable city?
 What about our dreams, but what about reality?